OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/servicenow.md

 * Ensure you are adding 'target_sys_id' to the Excel sheet.
 * Now, please go back to ServiceNow, type 'Data source' in the navigator and click 'Data Sources' under 'System Import Sets'.
 * Click on New.
-Make sure you are creating the import set table under OpsHub Integration Manager for ServiceNow application.
+Make sure you are creating the import set table under <code class="expression">space.vars.SITENAME</code> for ServiceNow application.

    <p align="center">
    <img src="../assets/Create_data_source.png" width="900" />